-The Employer admitted liability for the claim but said that the Plaintiff was contributorily negligent for failing to prove isolation.
+The Employer admitted liability for the claim but alleged contributory negligence on the part of the Plaintiff for failing to prove isolation.

 The Employer had a standard procedure for proving isolation.
 A witness for the Employer explained that in such a situation, a worker is expected to shut the suction valve and open the drain leg by removing the cap.
 The worker is to use a probe to probe the drain leg to get the flow.
 The worker is to then open the suction valve to witness the flow.
 When the flow has stopped, the worker has proved isolation.

 The Plaintiff’s evidence at trial demonstrated an inconsistency between his understanding of how to prove isolation and the actual procedure the Employer required staff to follow.
 The Plaintiff simply turned off the suction valve and then proceeded to open the pipe.
 The Plaintiff believed that he should break into the pipe “to prove drainage”.

 The Court was satisfied that the Plaintiff knew of the use that ought to have been made of the probe.
 It was set out in a documented tagging procedure.
 The Plaintiff had seen a power point slide relating to the procedure.
 A witness for the Employer said that the task the Plaintiff was undertaking was not complex and it was one that staff would be competent to perform after six months in the job.
 The Plaintiff had been working for the Employer for three years at the time of the incident.
 He had been promoted and had tag competencies.

 In a judgment delivered on 18 November 2015 The Honourable Justice McMeekin found as follows: